ashleyreality/Easy-Animator/resources/README.md

   the output file’s name, and the desired speed of the animation

 ### IView
 The IView interface describes the methods common to all view types.
+We added many methods to the interface for the new Playback view.

 ###### Useful methods
 * `createView()` - creates a view of the specified type.
 * ` getViewState()` - gets the String representation of the current state of the view.

 ### TextView
 The TextView outputs a text description of the animation to an appendable.
+Added a method to print this view without exiting the program.

 ###### Useful methods
 * `buildTheTextString()` - adds the shapes, their appearance times, and their associated events